 How are cooperative decisions made?
 Are we inherently selfish, but upon slow deliberation of possible outcomes, choose to be occasionally cooperative?
-Or is it the other way around: cooperation is our knee-jerk reaction, only occasionally fettered by carefully thought through selfish decisions?
+Or is it the other way around: cooperation is our kneejerk reaction, only occasionally fettered by carefully thought through selfish decisions?

-Daniel Kahneman and Amos Tversky were among the first to point out that that we seem to have a dual-processing brain that works on two speeds.
+Daniel Kahneman and Amos Tversky were among the first to point out that we seem to have a dualprocessing brain that works on two speeds.
 A fast brain, which makes quick decisions without "thinking" or deliberation (what we might call our "intuition") and a slow brain that moderates the fast one with deliberation and logic.
-Where do cooperation and selfishness fit in to this schema, if at all?
+Where do cooperation and selfishness fit into this schema, if at all?

-David Rand, Martin Nowak, and colleagues have set out to untangle this question with a series of experiments measuring cooperative and selfish behaviour, along with reaction times and other factors that might influence "fast" versus "slow" thinking.
+David Rand, Martin Nowak, and colleagues have set out to untangle this question with a series of experiments measuring cooperative and selfish behavior, along with reaction times and other factors that might influence "fast" versus "slow" thinking.

-In 2012, Rand et al. measured deliberation times - or how long someone took before behaving - and behaviour across a series of experiments (David G Rand, Greene, & Nowak, 2012).
-They found several results: a) individuals who decide more quickly tended to be more cooperative, b) when experimenters force subjects to decide quickly it increases cooperation, and c) when experimenters tell subjects to "trust their intuitions" it increases cooperation.
+In 2012, Rand et al. measured deliberation times-or how long someone took before behaving-and behavior across a series of experiments (Rand, Greene, & Nowak, 2012).
+They found several results: a) individuals who decide more quickly tended to be more cooperative; b) when experimenters force subjects to decide quickly it increases cooperation; and c) when experimenters tell subjects to "trust their intuitions" it increases cooperation.
 Rand et al. concluded that, taken together, these findings suggest that cooperation is our intuitive, spontaneous response, whereas selfishness is the product of slower deliberation.
-Further, this work was supported to some degree by theoretical models, which showed, in a simple game theory model, that while intuitively cooperative individuals who modify their behaviour with selfish deliberation can evolve, the inverse does not (Bear & Rand, 2016).
+Further, this work was supported to some degree by theoretical models, which showed, in a simple game theory model, that while intuitively cooperative individuals who modify their behavior with selfish deliberation can evolve, the inverse does not occur (Bear & Rand, 2016).

-However, this work was criticised for excluding individuals who took too long to respond (which might bias the results) and controlling for time in one of their statistical analyses, potentially obscuring the interaction between time and cooperation (Tinghög et al., 2013).
-While Rand et al. then redid the analysis, claiming to still find the same, original results, other similar studies actually found the opposite result: increased deliberation was associated with more cooperation, not less.
+However, this work was criticized for excluding individuals who took too long to respond (which might bias the results) and controlling for time in one of their statistical analyses, potentially obscuring the interaction between time and cooperation (Tinghög et al., 2013).
+While Rand et al. then redid the analysis, claiming to still find the same, original results, other similar studies found the opposite result: increased deliberation was associated with more cooperation, not less.
 What was going on?

-Rand, Nowak, and colleagues developed a theory that might explain these conflicting results: the "social heuristics hypothesis" (David G. Rand, Peysakhovich, et al., 2014).
+Rand, Nowak, and colleagues developed a theory that might explain these conflicting results: the "social heuristics hypothesis" (Rand et al., 2014).
 Their idea is as follows: our fast, intuitive responses are those that have typically been "successful" in the past.
-In other words, if certain behaviours have consistently led to rewards (material, existential, etc.), those will be the behaviours we internalise as our default, intuitive reactions.
-However, those behaviours won't always be successful, in all situations.
-Thus, when given the opportunity, we can use careful, slow deliberation to moderate our behaviour to match the current situation.
+In other words, if certain behaviors have consistently led to rewards (material, existential, etc.), those will be the behaviors we internalize as our default, intuitive reactions.
+However, those behaviors won't always be successful, in all situations.
+Thus, when given the opportunity, we can use careful, slow deliberation to moderate our behavior to match the current situation.
 Further, they argue that because cooperation is usually successful in our everyday lives, that will usually be the quick, intuitive response.

-They tested this hypothesis by looking across 15 time pressure, cooperation game experiments, as well as devising an additional, novel time pressure experiment.
+They tested this hypothesis by looking at 15 time pressure, cooperation-game experiments, as well as devising an additional, novel time pressure experiment.
 On average, across all studies, they did find a positive effect of time pressure (decreased time for making decisions) on cooperation, suggesting that cooperation is our default move.
-However, within studies there was substantial variation, and the effect wasn't so clear cut.
+Within studies there was substantial variation, and the effect wasn't so clear cut.
 However, they found that this variation can, to some degree, be explained by previous experience in lab games.
-That is, those who had played previous games in which cooperation was not successful had "learned" to have quicker, intuitive selfish responses, which is exactly what the social heuristics hypothesis would predict (David G. Rand, Peysakhovich, et al., 2014).
+That is, those who had played previous games in which cooperation was not successful had "learned" to have quicker, intuitive selfish responses, which is exactly what the social heuristics hypothesis would predict (Rand et al., 2014).